woodrush/lambdacraft/README.md

 - [Universal Lambda](http://www.golfscript.com/lam/)
 - [Lazy K](https://tromp.github.io/cl/lazy-k.html)

-These languages accept a lambda calculus term or a [SKI combinator calculus](https://en.wikipedia.org/wiki/SKI_combinator_calculus) as a program.
+These languages accept a lambda calculus term or a [SKI combinator calculus](https://en.wikipedia.org/wiki/SKI_combinator_calculus) term as a program.
 Using a stream-based I/O with strings encoded in the [Mogensen-Scott encoding](https://en.wikipedia.org/wiki/Mogensen%E2%80%93Scott_encoding), these languages are able to handle lambda terms as a function that takes a string and outputs a string, where each string represents the standard input and output.